Performant Code#

 In the example below, type stability is achieved through the use of the type hinting done with the use of ::Vector{Int}

-in the function arguement declaration.
-The ::Vector{Int}
+in the function argument declaration.

 in Julia specifies that the variable should be a vector (array) of integers, ensuring type stability and enabling the compiler to optimize the code more effectively.
-Type hinting is achieved with the use of the ::

 .